Skip to main content

 N.B.

-The following demonstrates how having integrators pay for feeds in FACT (or ADA) creates a positive feedback loop and buy pressure for $FACT.
+The following demonstrates this positive feedback loop and how having integrators pay for feeds in $FACT (or ADA) creates positive buy pressure for $FACT.
 The generated $FACT payments from integrators are then distributed to entities crucial for network operation like Orcfax Validators.

 Orcfax Economic Model